itsmasso/microtransaction-tracker/README.md

 **MTXTracker** is a personal gaming finance dashboard that helps you track your in-game purchases and subscriptions.

  **Live Site:** [mtxtracker.com](https://mtxtracker.com/)
+- **Note**
-Note: The free Render app may take 10–30 seconds to wake up after inactivity.
+  The free Render app may take 10–30 seconds to wake up after inactivity.
 ---

 ##  Features